Careers as a TV meteorologist

 How to become a TV weathercaster

-The requirements and job duties of becoming a television meteorologist has changed greatly over the years.
-From its inception, weathercasters used magnetic weather symbols or markers to draw fronts, and high and low pressure systems, to convey their forecast.
-Today, high tech has taken over.
+The requirements and job duties a television meteorologist has changed greatly over the years.
+When the profession began, weathercasters used magnetic weather symbols or markers to draw fronts and high and low pressure systems to convey their forecasts.
+Today high tech has taken over.

-Weathercasters now use computers to display glitzy 3-d graphics, Doppler radar to show approaching storms, and tower cams to show the most current weather.
+Weathercasters now use computers to display glitzy 3-d graphics, dual-polarization Doppler radars to identify approaching storms, and tower cams to show the most current weather.

 Studies / Schooling

 There are many ways to become a television meteorologist.
 First, and probably most common, is by going to a college or university where you can obtain a meteorology or atmospheric science degree.
 Florida State University, University of Oklahoma and Penn State are a few

 of the better universities for meteorological studies.
 Second, some students major in journalism in college then become weathercasters later.
 A student may be interested in journalism and news reporting.
 He may begin as a news anchor and be called to "fill in" for a meteorologist.
 Some may reconsider their career and then may